Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 	- app-supervisor-configs
 		- These are your supervisor app configs which have paths to your shell sh files, and those shell sh files have the folder path to their python application and the sh file loads the virtual environment, then loads gunicorn against the python application folder path that has wsgi.py and server.py (or app.py)

+2. Better git experience
+   Create git aliases that make it easier to add/commit, see diff, and check logs.
+Instructions at [[Git Sugar Aliases - Small Tweaks That Make Git on the Command Line Better]]

 ----

-## Template to track all your credentials, folder paths, file paths in your web host details document
+## ACC - Template to track all your credentials, folder paths, file paths in your web host details document

+**ACC stands for Account.
+It's Weng's notation for saving login credentials, key OS, key configuration information, etc**

+**Keep below ACC's that are at the same level of hierarchy as separate sections in a mega ACC document**

 ### ACC Services Dashboard / OR Login Via SSH Root
 - os: (Eg. Debian 12)